Charles Jaffe: Later career

 In 1916, Jaffe narrowly lost a match (+4 =4 -5) to David Janowski.
 Then in 1917–1918, he played a return match against Janowski, this time losing by a score of (+4 =4 -10).
 In 1918, Jaffe tied for 3rd-5th at Rye Beach, New York (Abraham Kupchik won).
 In 1922, he took 2nd, behind Edward Lasker, in New York (CCI).
 In 1925, he took 3rd in Cedar Point, Ohio (Kupchik won).
 In 1926, he tied for 4-5th at Chicago (Marshall won).
 In 1926, he took 2nd, behind Kupchik, at New York (Quadrangular).

 In 1927, Jaffe sent a cable from New York to Alexander Alekhine in Buenos Aires, where Alekhine was playing José Raúl Capablanca in the World Championship match.
-The cable contained Jaffe's analysis of a new variation in the Queen's Gambit, which Alekhine is thought to have used in the match.
-The victorious Alekhine, upon returning to New York, played a two-game match against Jaffe at the Waldorf-Astoria Hotel, without financial remuneration, as a favor to Jaffe, and won both games.
+The cable contained Jaffe's analysis of a new variation of the Queen's Gambit, which Alekhine is thought to have used in the match.
+The victorious Alekhine, upon returning to New York, played a two-game match against Jaffe at the Waldorf-Astoria Hotel as a favor to Jaffe.
+He won both games.

 Later years, writings

-Jaffe then left most competitive chess for a decade, except for occasional forays into Metropolitan League play in the mid-1930s, where he defeated a young (but already very strong) Reuben Fine in 1934.
+Jaffe then mostly left competitive chess for a decade, except for occasional forays into Metropolitan League play in the mid-1930s, where he defeated a young but already very strong Reuben Fine in 1934.
 Jaffe lost a 1930 match at New York to Isaac Kashdan by 0–3; Kashdan was the top player in the United States at this time.
-Jaffe wrote Jaffe's Chess Primer in 1937 (published by Parnassus).
-His health was in decline by this stage.
+Jaffe wrote Jaffe's Chess Primer in 1937, which was published by Parnassus.
+His health was in decline at this point.
 Jaffe also published several works in Yiddish.
 His return to chess in later life was chronicled by the writer and chess master Alfred Kreymborg in the short story Chess Reclaims a Devotee.
-Jaffe did qualify for the finals at the 1938 U.S. Open Chess Championship at Boston, where he finished tied 8-9th with 4/11, as Al Horowitz won.
+Jaffe qualified for the finals at the 1938 U.S. Open Chess Championship at Boston, where he tied 8-9th with 4/11, as Al Horowitz won.
 Jaffe's final tournament was the 1939 U.S. Open Chess Championship at New York, where he qualified for the finals, but lost all 11 of his games in that group to place 12th, as Reuben Fine won.
+Jaffe died of a heart attack on July 12th, 1941.